US Government and Military Expand From Usenet Newsgroups To Social Networks

 The Marine Corps has dabbled with Web 2.0 experimentation, although it mainly has been for recruiting only, using the practice for years on newsgroups.
 Both the Navy and Coast Guard are experimenting how to work in the Web 2.0 world, with even the Coast Guard commandant updating his Facebook status while he travels.

 Some companies and organizations have been wary to launch official Web 2.0 services, though allowing select executives and employees to handle work-related business online.
-It’s not uncommon to find both employees and executives from companies such as Microsoft, Google, Yahoo, and others sharing information online.
+It’s not uncommon to find both employees and executives from companies such as Microsoft, Google, Yahoo, and others collaborating information online.

 All of these companies and government sections however, have not only embraced, but have been part of the Usenet community for quite some time.